 - (i) Admission Fees collected from new members for joining the Exchange are recognised once the membership is approved by membership committee.
-Processing and other fees collected from members are recognised on receipt basis. - (ii) Revenue from Transaction fees is determined based on underlying trades and are accrued on the trade date of the underlying transactions. - (iii) Operating income from Annual Subscription Fee, other membership charges, connectivity charges, VSAT charges etc are recognised on accrual basis. - (iv) Interest income is recognised on accrual basis. - (v) Dividend income on units of Mutual Funds is recognised when the right to receive dividend is unconditionally established by the reporting date. - (vi) Profit / loss on sale of investments are recognised as the difference between the sale proceeds and the carrying amount of investments. - (vii) Others all other revenue is recognised in the period in which the service is provided.
+Processing and other fees collected from members are recognised on receipt basis. - (ii) Revenue from Transaction fees is determined based on underlying trades and are accrued on the trade date of the underlying transactions. - (iii) Operating income from Annual Subscription Fee, other membership charges, connectivity charges, VSAT charges etc are recognised on accrual basis. - (iv) Transaction fees from Mutual fund segment is recognised on accrual basis - (v) Interest income is recognised on accrual basis. - (vi) Dividend income on investment in units of Mutual Funds is recognised when the right to receive dividend is unconditionally established by the reporting date. - (vii) Profit / loss on sale of investments are recognised as the difference between the sale proceeds and the carrying amount of investments. - (viii) Others all other revenue is recognised in the period in which the service is provided.